dsmolchanov/xpres.so/README.md

    VITE_GOOGLE_GEMINI_API_KEY=your_api_key_here
    ```

+   You can get a free API key from [Google AI Studio](https://makersuite.google.com/app/apikey)

 4. **Start the development server**
    ```bash
    npm run dev
    ```
-   The app will open at `http://localhost:3000`
+   The app will open at `http://localhost:3000` (or another port if 3000 is busy)

 ## 📖 Usage

 ### Creating a Presentation

-1. **Using Frames**: Draw frames in Excalidraw to define your slides
+1. **Using Frames**: Draw frames in Excalidraw to define your slides - each frame becomes a slide
-2. **Using AI Generator**: Click "Generate Slides" to create slides from text
+2. **Using AI Generator**: Click "Generate Slides" button to create slides from text
-3. **Start Presenting**: Press the presentation button or use `Ctrl/Cmd + P`
+3. **Start Presenting**: Press the presentation button in the toolbar or use keyboard shortcut

 ### AI Slide Generation

-The AI slide generator supports two modes:
+The AI slide generator powered by Google Gemini 2.0 Flash supports two modes:

 **Traditional Markdown Mode:**